Best budget portable monitor 2023

 Some can be, but generally speaking, gaming monitors are far superior as they have features such as NVIDIA G-Sync or AMD FreeSync to eliminate stuttering, and lower response times to ensure your inputs happen almost instantaneously.

-There are some portable monitors that are good and made with gaming in mind.
+Some portable monitors are good and made with gaming in mind.
 Look for displays with 120Hz and 1ms response times, but be warned, they can be super expensive.

 Can you use Bluetooth to connect to a portable monitor?